lexbor/docs/source/examples/html/tokenizer/text.md

-The code begins with the inclusion of the `lexbor/html/tokenizer.h` header file, which contains the necessary declarations for using the tokenizer functionality of the Lexbor library.
+The code begins with the inclusion of the `lexbor/html/tokenizer.h` header file, which contains the necessary declarations for using the tokenizer functionality of the `lexbor` library.
 Following this, a macro named `FAILED` is defined.
 This macro can be used throughout the code to simplify error handling:

 ```c